opsschool/curriculum/hardware_101.rst

 NAS
 ---
-A Network-Attache Storage device or NAS is a specialty server designed to provide storage to other servers.
+A Network-Attached Storage device or NAS is a specialty server designed to provide storage to other servers.
 Unlike SANs, a NASs will typically implement an standard network protocol like SMB or NFS to expose the storage to the client.
 The client will present these to its users as standard network share.